 Finding a good place for lunch in Fez can be difficult, especially when in the old medina.
 After considering a few options, I’d highly recommend trying Café Clock.
 Along with serving seriously good, and quite healthy, food, it’s a short walk from the famous Blue Gate, meaning you can’t get lost.

 The restaurant itself is very chilled-out, something that’s evident from the relaxed seating arrangements.
 Don’t be fooled by the entrance either, as Café Clock may look tiny from the outside, but it actually has 3 floors.
 Saying this, there are a lot of stairs, but the effort’s worth it to get to the terrace.
-Find a cosy corner table, and enjoy traditional or international favourites, while taking in the sights of Fez from above.
+Find an intimate corner table, and enjoy traditional or international favorites, while taking in the sights of Fez from above.

 Fez city break – Chouara Tannery